-The data analysis explains that executive compensation has negative and insignificant effect on tax avoidance, it means that the more compensation the executive receives, the more companies do not practice tax avoidance, and vice versa, the less compensation the executive receives, the more the company will practice tax avoidance, but the effect is not big.
+The data analysis explains that the more compensation the executive receives, the more compensation the executive receives, the more companies do not practice tax avoidance, and vice versa, the less compensation the executive receives, the more the company will practice tax avoidance, but the effect is not big.
 The amount of compensation received by executives in the form of salaries, bonuses, and allowances is not able to have a major effect on reducing tax avoidance measures.
-Therefore, if the company wants to suppress tax avoidance, it can try to implement a stock based compensation system.
+Therefore, if the company wants to suppress tax avoidance con try to implement a stock based compensation system.
 The results of this study are supported by research conducted by Puspita and Harto [16] which also proves that executive compensation has no significant effect on tax avoidance.
 The compensation system in Indonesia does not motivate executives in making corporate tax decisions.